 - Batting Order.
-Continuous batting order is utilized during the developmental segment; a nine-man lineup is utilized during the competitive segment and end-of season tournament (subject to approval by VP of Baseball and Division Coordinator). - Substitutions.
-Open substitution is allowed during the developmental segment, except that during continuous batting no special pinch runners or courtesy runners are allowed.
-During the competitive segment and the end-of-season tournament, a nine-man offensive lineup shall be utilized, and Rule 10 (Substitutions/Re-Entry) of the Tournament Rules and Guidelines-Tournament Playing Rules shall apply. - Time Limit.
+A continuous batting order is utilized, which means all players should be inserted into the batting lineup and bat (regardless of whether they play in the field in an inning).
+In other words, if you have 13 players, you bat 1 through 13. - Substitutions.
+You can freely substitute one player for another at any time.
+Managers and coaches should avoid substituting fielders in the middle of an inning for performance reasons.
+Players should play a minimum of three defensive innings during the regular season and must play at least two defensive innings in any game including the playoff tournament per little league guidelines. - For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
+All parents and other spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen. - Time Limit.
 A regulation game is 7 innings or two hours, whichever is shorter.
 However, games are not cut short in the middle of an inning.
 Accordingly, if the seventh inning is not complete at the two-hour mark, the game will end at the end of the bottom of the inning in play at the two hour mark (regardless of whether or not that inning is the seventh inning).
+An inning ends and the next one begins immediately once the third out is made.
 If the game is tied after seven innings or two hours, as applicable, the game will be declared a tie.
-For the end of the year tournament, all games will be seven innings unless extra innings are needed to declare a winner. - Mercy/10-Run Rule.
-If after 4 innings of play (3 /2 if the home team is ahead) one team has a lead of 15 or more runs, or after 5 innings of play (4 1/2 if the home team is ahead) one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent. - Regulation Games.
+For the end of the year tournament, all games will be seven innings unless extra innings are needed to declare a winner.

+- Mercy/10-Run Rule.
+If after 4 innings of play (3 1⁄2 if the home team is ahead) one team has a lead of 15 or more runs, or after 5 innings of play (4 1/2 if the home team is ahead) one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent. - Regulation Games.
 A regulation game is seven innings subject to the time limit.
 For the end of season tournament, all games will be seven innings regardless of time, unless extra innings are needed to declare a winner. - Field Decorum.
 For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
 All parents and other spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen. - Doubleheaders.
-No team is permitted to play two games in one day without the prior approval of the Vice President of Baseball.
+Teams are permitted to play one doubleheader per week.
+No inning shall start after one hour and 30 minutes.
+During the week, if the first game ends after 8:00pm the second game is canceled.

-• On-Deck Position.
+On-Deck Position.
 The On-Deck batter will stand behind the batter regardless of which side that players team dugout is located.